-ladyhoward 149 Posted August 20, 2012 Share Posted August 20, 2012 I am not a coffee drinker.
+ladyhoward Posted August 20, 2012 Share Posted August 20, 2012 I am not a coffee drinker.
 Tea doesn't really appeal to me (I have a pantry full of different flavors that I have tried - don't hate it, but it's not my "go to" beverage).
 So, that leaves me with water.
 Plain, boring, water.
 I know it's good for me, but I need TASTE .
 Any ideas on how I can add pizzazz while still staying compliant?
 I am in the beginning of my Whole30, so maybe it's more of a psychological issue since I was a HUGE pop drinker than it is a taste issue?
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Recommended Posts